Galois descent for higher Brauer groups

 is at worst finite.
-Thus, if one believes the Tate conjecture, we should expect that the failure of Galois descent for (higher) Brauer classes is at worst finite.
+Thus, if one believes in the truth of the Tate conjecture, one should expect that the failure of Galois descent for (higher) Brauer classes is at worst finite.
 An unconditional result in this direction was proved by Colliot-Th\'el\`ene and Skorobogatov for fields of characteristic $0$ when $m=1$; i.e., for the usual Brauer group.
-Our main result is to extend this Galois descent property for higher Brauer groups: \begin{Thm} Let $p$ be the exponential characteristic of $k$.
-Suppose that one of the following holds: \begin{enumerate}[label=(\alph*)] \item $k$ has characteristic $0$; \item $X$ satisfies the standard conjectures of Grothendieck \cite{Gr}. \end{enumerate} Then, the cokernel of the map
+Our main result is to extend this Galois descent property to higher Brauer groups: \begin{Thm} Let $X$ be a smooth projective variety over a finitely generated field $k$ and suppose that one of the following holds: \begin{enumerate}[label=(\alph*)] \item $k$ has characteristic $0$; \item $X$ satisfies the standard conjectures (i.e., conjectures $B$, $C$ and $D$ as in \cite{KL}) \end{enumerate} Then, the cokernel of the map

-is finite. \end{Thm} Our plan will be as follows.
+is finite, where $p$ is the exponential characteristic of $k$. \end{Thm} Our plan will be as follows.
 We first give a proof of Proposition \ref{Tate}, which is fairly routine, given existing results in the literature.
 The proof of Theorem \ref{main}, on the other hand, will exploit some classical techniques of Deligne from \cite{D1} and \cite{D2}.
-These allow us to prove some basic degeneracy results for the Hochschild-Serre spetral sequence:
+These allow us to prove some basic degeneracy results for the Hochschild-Serre spectral sequence:

-This will involve the introduction of a certain Serre localization which we call the isogeny category.
-This is the natural context in which to state a degeneracy result for this spectral sequence, as it will turn out.
-Then, using other techniques, we obtain the required statement about the higher Brauer groups.
+This will involve the introduction of a certain Serre localization which we call the isogeny category, which is the natural context in which to state a degeneracy result for this spectral sequence.
+Then, we prove a partial (Galois-equivariant) splitting result for the cycle class map with torsion coefficients, and this turns out to be the other important ingredient in the proof of our main result.
 We do not obtain estimates for the size of the cokernel of

 as the authors of \cite{CTS} do.
-This is mostly because any optimal estimate would require that we assume the standard conjectures (even when the assumption of the standard conjectures is not used.)
+This is mostly because any optimal estimate would require that we assume the standard conjectures (even when $k$ has characteristic $0$).